kuntzd99/u2_lab_useEffect_stoplight/README.md

 }
 ```

-Now that we've added the `lights` state passed down from props into our conditions to track changes in only the green light, we won't be setting state every time the component loads.
+Since we've added the `lights` state passed down from props into our conditions to track changes in only the green light, we won't be setting state every time the component loads.

 And with that we've done it!
-Now our `useEffect()` will take care of the work of firing our `toggleRacing` function and setting the state of `racing` for us _without_ getting stuck in an endless loop!
+Our `useEffect()` will take care of the work of firing our `toggleRacing` function and setting the state of `racing` for us _without_ getting stuck in an endless loop!
 Try testing your app out in the browser.

 ___
 ## Recap